jacksarick/TeaCuP/README.md

 2k5f27rnr1nm logged out
 ```

-To interact with the server on the command line, I suggest using `netcat`.
+To interact with the server over tcp on the command line, I suggest using `netcat`.
+For SSL, I suggest `openssl`